danascheider/sim_legacy_frontend/docs/contexts.md

 #### `performShoppingListCreate`

-A function that creates a shopping list for the authenticated user and updates the master list to reflect the change, also encompassing error handling logic.
+A function that creates a shopping list for the authenticated user and updates the aggregate list to reflect the change, also encompassing error handling logic.
 The function takes 3 arguments:

 * `title`: the title of the new list.
 Must be unique, contain only alphanumeric characters and spaces, and cannot be any form of "Master".
 Will be reformatted on the backend to use title casing
 * `success`: an optional success callback that can be used for handling state within the component that calls the function